rotem227/ovalo-react/README.md

 ## Dispatch Actions

-In addition to the state, the 'counter' segment can also hold pre-defined actions that can manipulate the state data.
+In addition to the state, the 'counter' segment can also hold a pre-defined actions that can manipulate the state data.

 The actions can also be destructured from the `useSegment` hook.